aliameer/microfrontend-patterns/README.md

 project and it is run locally as a set of Docker containers.

 ## List of patterns

+### Baseline applications
+#### 0a.
+Monolithic application.
+- Implemented as a single flat HTML file.
+- Each domain (user, carts, catalogue) has a corresponding HTML element in the document with the relevant ID.
+For example, the user domain it is: `<li class="nav-item dropdown" id="user">...</li>`.
+- Each domain assumes the presence of jQuery, js-cookies, and Twitter Bootstrap (CSS and JS).
+- Each domain uses namespaces for HTML, and JS to avoid collisions.
+For example, all JS functions for the `user` domain are prefixed with `user_` and those for the `catalogue` domain are prefixed with `catalogue_`.
+- Communication between domains is performed using jQuery custom events.
+The names of the custom events to follow pre-agreed conventions; the events are triggered on the HTML element designated with the ID of the relevant domain.
+For example, the `user` domain can trigger an "initialize cart" event on the `carts` domain by calling: `$('carts').trigger('carts:initialize-cart')`.
+The carts domain then needs to perform the relevant actions in response.

+#### 0b.
+Monolithic SPA.

 ### Server-Side patterns
 #### 1. Server-Side Microfrontend per View (not implemented)